UniFi access point mounted on plaster ceiling in historic home

 Adjust placement in small increments, then finalize mounts.
 Save a simple floor map with AP names, channels, and ports for future service.

-Ceilings near corridors usually win for even coverage and roaming.
-Use wall mounts when ceilings are stone/beam or aesthetics demand it.
+Ceiling mounts near corridors usually win for even coverage.
+Use wall mounts or In-Wall units when ceilings are stone, beamed, or impossible to open.

 Map construction materials room by room